-Generally, you are free to agree with your spouse on how to divide your property and debts.
-This includes all property and debt that you and your spouse own or possess, regardless of when the property or debt was obtained and whose name the property or debt is in.
-If the division of property cannot be settled between the parties, then the court must make the determination.
+Generally you are free to agree with your spouse on how to divide your property and/or debts.
+This includes all property and debt that you and your spouse own or possess, regardless of when the property or debt was obtained or whose name the property or debt is in.
+If the division of property cannot be settled between the parties, then the Court determines the division.

 Kansas is an “equitable distribution” state.
 Equitable does not necessarily mean equal.
-Instead of always making a perfect 50/50 division of property, the court divides property in a manner it determines to be fair given the circumstances of the parties, considering the following factors:
+Instead of always making a perfect 50/50 division of property, the court divides property in a manner it determines to be fair given the circumstances of the parties, taking into consideraiton the following factors:

-- The sources and manner which property was acquired;
+- The sources and manner in which property was acquired

 - Any other factors the court deems relevant.

 In Kansas, alimony or spousal support is referred to as spousal maintenance.
 There is no automatic right to spousal maintenance in Kansas.
 The attorneys at Ward Law Offices are specially equipped to analyze your case and help you understand the complexities of paying or receiving spousal maintenance.